 You have questions.
 We’ve got answers.
 Get a feel for the Annual Gathering, whether it’s your first time or it’s been a while since you last attended.

 Yes.
 A 10-percent processing fee will be charged for cancellation and refund requests through May 31, 2025.
 Refund and cancellation requests received after May 31 will be reviewed case-by-case, based on circumstance and event viability.
-Registration rates are nontransferable.
+Registrations are nontransferable.
 For more information or to cancel, email Registration.

 We’re expecting between 1,600 and 1,800 attendees from across the United States and from around the world.